Mar0xy/goofish-cny-superbuy/README.md

 ## How It Works

-The extension is specifically tailored for the **Superbuy** ecosystem, ensuring the estimated USD price reflects the agent's operational environment and chosen payment method.
+The extension is specifically tailored for the **Superbuy** ecosystem, ensuring the estimated price reflects the agent's operational environment and chosen payment method.

 ### 1. Exchange Rate Management (`background.js`)